poojaDEvrari/Employee-Training-Knowledge-Base-Platform/README.md

-# Employee Training Knowledge Base Platform
+# Employee Training And Knowledge Base Platform

 The **Employee Training Knowledge Base Platform** is a web-based application designed to streamline and manage employee training programs within an organization.
 It serves as a centralized repository for training materials, schedules, and progress tracking, facilitating efficient knowledge dissemination and skill development.